covcom/388COM/Week_08_Wearables/README.md

     compile 'com.google.android.gms:play-services:7.8.0'
     ```

-    The reason of doing this is that any wearable apps need to be included in the corresdping phone app in order to be installed.
+    The reason of doing this is that any wearable apps need to be included in the corresponding phone app in order to be installed.
 This makes sense as there isn't a Google Play store for wearables.

 ### Build an interface